jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 ![1st-example](./images/hr-tea&res-pers.png)

-that will be contrasted and analysed with the assistance of other domain experts in order to streamline the initial list and subsequently mapping them as much as possible to the entities already featured in the core ontology.
+that will be contrasted and analysed with the assistance of other domain experts in order to streamline the initial list and subsequently map them as much as possible to the entities already featured in the core ontology, which shows a more international nature.